kc-clintone/cool-python-GUI-widgets/widgets/canvas/README.md

+#Python canvas app
-How to create a cnvas using python-tkinter
+How to create a simple canvas using python-tkinter